programingmehdidehghani/WeatherApp/README.md

 ## by this App you can see what's the weather in your location
 ### The following technologies are used in this project:
 + Compose
+   + for show list weather I use LazyRow in JetpackCompose
 + CleanArchitecture
 + Rest_Api(Restrofit)
 + Room